Finite-state self-similar actions of nilpotent groups: Introduction

 In this paper we consider self-similar actions of finitely generated torsion-free nilpotent groups.
 The main goal is to generalize the above mentioned result of Nekrashevych and Sidki.
 However, self-similar actions of nilpotent groups have a new level of complexity comparing to the actions of abelian groups.
 For example, a nilpotent group with fixed virtual endomorphism may have a faithful finite-state self-similar action for one choice of coset representatives and be not finite-state for another choice (see example with Heisenberg group in Section~\ref{Section_Example}).
 Hence we need to answer two questions: Under what conditions on $\phi$ does there exist a finite-state action for $(G,\phi)$?
 Under what conditions does every action for $(G,\phi)$ finite-state?

 Let $G$ be a finitely generated torsion-free nilpotent group with surjective virtual endomorphism $\phi:H\rightarrow G$.
 Since we are interested in faithful self-similar actions of the group $G$, we assume that $\phi$-core is trivial.
-Then Corollary~1 in \cite{virt_nilp} implies that $\phi$ is also injective and hence it is an isomorphism.
-The same corollary says that if we know that $\phi$ is an isomorphism then $\phi$-core is trivial if and only if the virtual endomorphism $\phi|_{Z(H)}:Z(H)\rightarrow Z(G)$ of the center $Z(G)$ has trivial core.
-Since $Z(G)$ is abelian, by \cite[Proposition~2.9.2]{self_sim_groups} the $\phi|_{Z(H)}$-core is trivial if and only if no eigenvalue of $\phi|_{Z(H)}$ is an algebraic integer.
-Hence one can effectively check when $\phi$-core is trivial.
-By a theorem of Mal'cev (see \cite{malcev}) there exists the unique real nilpotent Lie group $L$, {\it Mal'cev completion} of $G$, such that the group $G$ is a discrete subgroup of $L$ and the topological space $L/G$ is compact.
+One can check the triviality of $\phi$-core by the following statement. \begin{proposition}[Corollary~1 in \cite{virt_nilp}] Let $G,H,\phi$ be as above.
+If $\phi$-core is trivial, then $\phi$ is injective.
+If $\phi$ is injective, then $\phi$-core is trivial if and only if the virtual endomorphism $\phi|_{Z(H)}:Z(H)\to Z(G)$ of the center $Z(G)$ of the group $G$ has trivial core. \end{proposition} The proposition implies that $\phi$ is also injective and hence it is an isomorphism.
+The same proposition says that if we know that $\phi$ is an isomorphism then $\phi$-core is trivial if and only if $\phi|_{Z(H)}$-core is trivial.
+Since $Z(G)$ is abelian, by \cite[Proposition~2.9.2]{self_sim_groups} the $\phi|_{Z(H)}$-core is trivial if and only if no eigenvalue of $\phi|_{Z(H)}$ is an algebraic integer, which can be effectively checked.

+By a theorem of Mal'cev (see \cite{malcev} and the next section) there exists the unique real nilpotent connected and simply connected Lie group $L$, {\it Mal'cev completion} of $G$, such that the group $G$ is a discrete subgroup of $L$ and the topological space $L/G$ is compact.
 Since $H$ is a subgroup of finite index, the isomorphism $\phi:H\rightarrow G$ lifts to an automorphism of the Lie group $L$ also denoted by $\phi$.
-Let $\mathscr{L}$ be the Lie algebra of $L$ and denote the automorphism of $\mathscr{L}$ induced by $\phi$ also by $\phi$.
-Then the existence of finite-state self-similar action of the group $G$ can be characterized in terms of the Jordan normal form of $\phi$.
+Let $\mathscr{L}$ be the Lie algebra of $L$ and denote by $\phiL$ the differential of $\phi$ at the identity, which is an automorphism of $\mathscr{L}$.
+Then the existence of finite-state self-similar action of the group $G$ can be characterized in terms of the Jordan normal form of $\phiL$.

-\begin{theor} Let $G$ be a finitely generated torsion-free nilpotent group.
+\begin{theorem} Let $G$ be a finitely generated torsion-free nilpotent group.
 Let $(G,X^{*})$ be a faithful self-replicating self-similar action with virtual endomorphism $\phi$ (associated to some letter $x\in X$).
-If the action $(G,X^{*})$ is finite-state then the spectral radius of $\phi$ is not greater than $1$ and for every eigenvalue of modulus $1$ the associated Jordan cells in the Jordan normal form of $\phi$ have size $1$.
-Conversely, if the virtual endomorphism $\phi$ satisfies the previous condition then there exists a finite-state self-similar action of $G$ with virtual endomorphism $\phi$. \end{theor}
+If the action $(G,X^{*})$ is finite-state then the spectral radius of $\phiL$ is not greater than $1$ and for every eigenvalue of modulus $1$ the associated Jordan cells in the Jordan normal form of $\phiL$ have size~$1$.
+Conversely, if the automorphism $\phiL$ satisfies the previous condition then there exists a finite-state self-similar action of $G$ with virtual endomorphism~$\phi$. \end{theorem}